aimacode/aima-java/aimax-osm/README.txt

 original OSM XML file format.
 A kd-tree is used to improve rendering efficiency.
 Classification and abstraction of map entities as well as their visual appearance within the drawn map are controlled by declarative rendering rules.
-They can be replaced or configured at runtime and by that provide a maximum of flexibility.
-If you want to create your own personal map styles, see classes <code>aimax.osm.viewer.MapStyleFactory</code> and
+They can be replaced or configured at runtime.
+New personal map styles can be created quite easily.
+See classes
+<code>aimax.osm.viewer.MapStyleFactory</code> and
 <code>aimax.osm.application.OsmViewerPlusApp</code> for ideas how that can be
 achieved.